OneDrive/onedrive-api-docs/docs/rest-api/api/permission_get.md

 Permissions with a [**link**](../resources/sharinglink.md) facet represent sharing links created on the item.
 Sharing links contain a unique token that provides access to the item for anyone with the link.

-Permissions with a [**invitation**](../resources/sharinginvitation.md) facet represent permissions added by inviting specific users or groups to have access to the file.

 ### Error responses